Environmental policy of the United States: The Biden Administration (2021 – 2025)

-The environmental policy of Biden administration is characterized by strong measures for protecting climate and environment.
-Nevertheless, because it requires 67 votes in the Senate so can be blocked by Republicans, the US remains the only UN member state which has not ratified the Convention on Biological Diversity.
+The environmental policy of the Biden administration is characterized by strong measures for protecting climate and environment.
+However, the Biden administration faces challenges in advancing ambitious environmental policies, as significant legislative changes are subject to partisan opposition.
+The US remains the only UN member state which has not ratified the Convention on Biological Diversity, in part because treaties require 67 Senate votes for ratification.